jackdewinter/pymarkdown/readme.md

   - 518b inside of list and/or block quote
   - links with & and \ with inner link to mine

-## Bugs - Tabs

-- check is_length_less_than_or_equal_to to see if any issues with tabs
-  - most likely in conjunction with starting another type of block
-- 004
-  - tab is consumed as part of list prefix, not recorded anywhere, assumed to be spaces
-- variations on 005, mostly wired up for scenario
-  - what about tabs with plain icode? different depths?
-- effect of lists and blocks with 1 tab and differing amounts of whitespace on followed text i.e. `- \tfoo' should produced a list item with foo, no icb as it would equate to 2 spaces
-- 235, 236, 252, 255
-  - need to account for the fact that indent may not be all spaces all the time
-  - for indented code blocks, starts at the start of the icb, else at the first non-ws

 ## Bugs - Block Quote

 - leaf block prc#624 - why 2 separate?